danpops/discogs-decisive/README.md

 # DiscogsDecisive
-Generate at random **three albums** from your vinyl collection on Discogs to help you decide what to listen to.
-Just tell me the genre you want...
+Generate at random **three albums** from your Discogs vinyl collection to help you decide what to listen to next!
+All you need to do is tell me what genre you are craving...

 Trust me.
 As a record collector for 10 years now, I find myself being indecisive when choosing what to listen to next!
 Luckily, Python and Discogs made it a little easier for us all.